buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 - The Venerable Sariputta gives a detailed analysis of the Four Noble Truths.

 {% include content_blurb.html category="canon" slug="mn63" %}
 - A Bhikkhu threatens to leave the Order unless the Buddha answers his metaphysical questions.
-With the simile of a man struck by a poisoned arrow, the Buddha makes plain exactly what he does and does not teach in this sutta mentioned in Bhikkhu Bodhi’s talk below.
+With the simile of a man struck by a poisoned arrow, the Buddha makes plain exactly what he does not teach in this sutta mentioned in Bhikkhu Bodhi’s talk below.

+{% include content_blurb.html category="canon" slug="sn44.2" %}
+- And in this sutta, the Buddha explains what he does teach.

-- Last week we learned about Buddhist cosmology, while this sutta eschews metaphysics!
-What gives?!
-How do you explain this contradiction?
+Last week we learned about Buddhist cosmology, while these suttas seem to eschew metaphysics.
+What gives?
+How do you explain this seeming contradiction?

 #### Lecture